Suprema-tism/Practical-machine-learning/index.md

 ## Levels: A B C D E
 ```

-I have choosed Random forest due to several factors:
+I have chosen Random forest due to several factors:
  1) you can get feature importance;
  1) it is a robust method;
  2) you need not care about distribution;
  3) if you alter your RF well, it will not be very time-consuming.

  Thanks for reading!